 Now that you have accepted yourself, you are ready to make the improvements.
 Remember — you are trying to be the best version of yourself, so be realistic and set achievable goals.
 Sometimes it is better to go step-by-step than create a diet plan that’s impossible to follow.

-Of course, you should plan your diet in a way that it is best for your health.
+Of course, you should plan your diet in a way that is best for your health.
 This means that you need to get rid of those processed foods that contain no nutritional ingredients and create a diet that includes fresh, clean, and whole foods.

-For example, sugar does not only add up to your weight, but it can also be bad for the brain function.
+For example, sugar does not only add up to your weight, but it can also be bad for brain function.
 Glucose is closely linked to the brain functions such as memory, thinking, and learning.
 As Vera Novac, an HMS professor of medicine at the Beth Israel Deaconess Medical Center, says: “The brain is dependent on sugar as its main fuel.
 It cannot be without it.”